signalfx/integrations/vmware-vsphere/README.md

 ### DESCRIPTION

-This is the SignalFx VSphere integration.
+This is the SignalFx vSphere integration.
 It collects metrics from vCenter and reports metrics to SignalFx

 #### FEATURES

 ##### Built-in dashboards

-- **VCenter**: Overview of VCenter architecture from all Objects in the VCenter inventory.
+- **vCenter**: Overview of vCenter architecture from all Objects in the vCenter inventory.

   [<img src='./img/dashboard_vsphere_vcenter_top.png' width=200px>](./img/dashboard_vsphere_vcenter_top.png)